To ask the Secretary of State for the Home Department if she will make a statement on the detention centre at Yarl’s Wood.

 How many people in Yarl’s Wood are currently on suicide watch?

 We keep the welfare of detainees under very close supervision, and I can reassure the hon.
-Gentleman that a reducing number of people are choosing to refuse food and fluid.
+Gentleman that a declining number of people are choosing to refuse food and fluid.
 Of course, where people have mental health issues or there are concerns about their health, it is absolutely right that we keep them under very close supervision.